linem-davton/graphDraw/README.md

 5. Use CSS for the Visualisation of the Schedule.
 6. Mention the name of the algorithms above the bar graphs for clarity.
 7. Add save/export button.
+8. Change the jsonData to graph object.
+9. remove validate graph.
+10. check if the graph is cyclic or not.
+11. ldf and edf in single core(imp)